Biography

 2003

-Designs the sets and costumes for Sophocles’s tragedy Oedipus at Colonus at the Wiener Staatsoper in Vienna, and for Richard Strauss’s Elektra at the Teatro di San Carlo in Naples, Italy
+Designs the sets and costumes for Sophocles’s tragedy Oedipus at Colonus at the Burgtheater in Vienna, and for Richard Strauss’s Elektra at the Teatro di San Carlo in Naples, Italy

 2005